VonHeikemen/lsp-zero.nvim/doc/md/lsp.md

 lsp.setup()
 ```

-With this the keyboard shortcut `gq` will be able to format the current buffer using **all** active servers with formatting capabilities.

 If you want to allow only a list of servers, use the `filter` option.
+You can create a function that compares the current server with a list of allowed servers.

 ```lua
 local lsp = require('lsp-zero').preset({})